TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Extended Benchmark Results

 \subsection{Qualitative Results}

-Figure~\ref{fig:nvos_trex} shows spatial disambiguation on the NVOS T-Rex scene.
+Figure~\ref{fig:nvos_trex} demonstrates spatial disambiguation on the NVOS T-Rex scene.
 When queried with just ``dino,'' the model segments the dominant triceratops skull.
-When the query becomes ``leftmost dino,'' the model identifies all candidate masks for ``dino,'' computes their 3D centroids via depth unprojection, and selects the one with the minimum horizontal coordinate.
-This correctly isolates the left skull despite both specimens being semantically identical.
+However, when the query becomes ``leftmost dino,'' spatial reasoning activates: the model identifies all candidate masks for ``dino,'' computes their 3D centroids via depth unprojection, and selects the one with the minimum horizontal coordinate.
+This correctly isolates the left skull despite both specimens being semantically similar, an ambiguity that object names alone cannot resolve.

-Figure~\ref{fig:spinnerf_table} shows results on the SPIn-NeRF room scene: when queried for ``table,'' TrianguLang segments the table surface without including the conference equipment (microphones) present in the ground truth annotation, indicating that the model learns semantic object boundaries rather than memorizing annotation artifacts.
+Figure~\ref{fig:spinnerf_table} illustrates a notable capability on the SPIn-NeRF room scene: when queried for ``table,'' TrianguLang produces a clean segmentation of the table surface \emph{without} including the conference equipment (microphones) that are present in the ground truth annotation.
+This demonstrates that our model learns semantic object boundaries rather than memorizing annotation artifacts.